HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 # Configure PFC for RDMA Network

+We use L3 PFC.

-The PFC is turned on for priority group 3.
+The PFC is turned on for priority group 3 on RDMA network.

 DSCP 24 25 26 27 28 29 30 31 are mapped to priority group 3.